Houston Street station (IRT Broadway–Seventh Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations on the Broadway—Seventh Avenue Line from Rector Street to 34th Street–Penn Station, including Houston Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

 This station was renovated in 1994 by in-house forces.
+During mid-2026, when the adjacent portion of the Broadway–Seventh Avenue Line was closed during weekends, the MTA rehabilitated the Houston Street station.